cacttus/Image_Crypt/README.md

 Masking Feature
 ![Masking Feature](./preview-mask.jpg)

-# How to Use
+# Build

-Windows: Compile and run with Windows tools (visual studio).
+* Windows: Compile and run with Windows tools (visual studio).

-Linux: Compile this with Mono or MonoDevelop.
+* Linux: Compile this with Mono or MonoDevelop.
 Run mono

 # File Formats

 Accepts Bmp, Jpg, Gif, Png formats.
-With Jpg compression there may be visual artifacts when decrypting.
+_With Jpg compression there may be visual artifacts when decrypting._

-# Options
+# Command Line Options

 *Key, xsize, ysize, mask, and iterations all need to be the same to successfully decrypt an image.*

-Key = Set key to the value you want to unlock the image.
+*key* = Set key to the value you want to unlock the image.

-xsize/ysize = For encrypting an image set x = 1 y = 1 as the size parameter.
+*xsize/ysize* = For encrypting an image set x = 1 y = 1 as the size parameter.
 For a cubism montage set this higher (1080 x 512)

-iterations = This will go over the pixels multiple times for greater scrambling.
-I'd say set this max to 3 for encryption and 1 for montage.
+*iterations* = This will go over the pixels multiple times for greater scrambling: 3= very scrambled image, 1= light scrambling.

-mask = Randomly change the colors of the pixels.
-Increases security and looks kind of cool.
+*mask* = Randomly change the colors of the pixels.

 # TODO